-- This map shows the area likely to flood in a significant flood event.
-This is referred to as a 1% Annual Exceedance Probability (AEP), which means there is a 1% chance of this size flood (or greater) happening in any year.
+- This map shows the area likely to flood at 2.0 metre height measured at the McMillans Strait at Paynesville gauge. - This is referred to as a 1% Annual Exceedance Probability (AEP) which means there is a 1% chance of this size flood (or greater) happening in any year.